ACF

 Standard Registration

 Taiwan's EPA announced the first batch of Priority Existing Chemical (PEC) in which contains 106 substances.
-Companies manufacturing/importing PECs with a quantity above 1 TPA need to submit Standard Registration:
+Companies manufacturing/importing PECs with a quantity above 1 TPA need to submit Standard Registration as follows:

 Data requirement for Standard Registration: